- March 6, 2018

 Dealer May Shrug at Unfixable Problem

 When there are repeated warranty repairs, the dealership may begin to lose interest in remedying the situation.
 Some industry experts say that auto manufacturers try to save money and not pay on warranty claims for vehicles with repeated repair costs.
 This might be because the repair work was done improperly, or the manufacturer thinks the effort is futile.
 Whatever the reason, do not be surprised if you bring your Chevy truck in for the fourth repair on a brake problem and service writers do not want to deal with you.
+If these issues persist and cause an accident, consulting with a truck accident lawyer might be in your best interest.

 Another major reason for the indifference is that the manufacturer must pay for repurchase or replacement under state lemon laws.
 The dealership has no part of paying the claim; they have no incentive to step in and really solve the problem, other than pure good will.